PhaneeChowdary/Email-Spam-Classifier/README.md

 # Email Spam Classifier

-This project aims to predict whether given mail is spam or not.
+This project aims to predict whether a given mail is spam or not.

- If you are intrested how this project works, follow the steps.
+ If you are interested in how this project works, follow the steps.

 ## Clone this repository